ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-platform.md

 The following documentation is applicable for non-RISE, non-SAP on IBM Cloud Classic:

 * [IBM Bare Metal Servers for Oracle workloads](https://www.ibm.com/products/bare-metal-servers-oracle) - This document discusses the IBM Cloud servers that are certified to run Oracle Linux and Virtualization and Oracle Hardware Certification List (HCL) compliant.
-IBM Bare Metal Servers for Oracle workloads are true, raw-performance, no-hypervisor, single-tenant bare metal servers and feature the latest generation of Intel® Xeon® processors for advanced core and memory demands.
+IBM Bare Metal Servers for Oracle workloads are true, raw-performance, no-hypervisor, single-tenant bare metal servers and feature the latest generation of Intel&reg; Xeon&reg; processors for advanced core and memory demands.
 * [Gateway appliances](https://www.ibm.com/products/network-appliances) - Gateway appliances are devices that give you enhanced control over network traffic, let you accelerate your network’s performance, and give your network a security boost.
 Manage your physical and virtual networks for routing multiple VLANs, for firewalls, VPN, traffic shaping and more.

 ## IBM Cloud for VMware Solutions